joe5saia/warelay/README.md

 Send, receive, auto-reply, and inspect messages over **Twilio WhatsApp**, your personal **WhatsApp Web** session, or **Discord**.
 Ships with a one-command webhook setup (Tailscale Funnel + Twilio callback) and a configurable auto-reply engine (plain text or command/Claude driven).

+> Tip: all commands accept global `--profile <name>` and `--config <path>` flags to isolate state/config when running multiple agents on the same machine.

 ### Clawd (personal assistant)
 I'm using warelay to run my personal, pro-active assistant, **Clawd**.
 Follow me on Twitter: [@steipete](https://twitter.com/steipete).
 This project is brand-new and there's a lot to discover.
 See the exact Claude setup in [`docs/clawd.md`](https://github.com/steipete/warelay/blob/main/docs/clawd.md).